 Email: email@example.com | Vita (PDF)

 Kelley Durham is a first year PhD student from Guilford, CT.
 She graduated from Boston College in 2012 where she completed an honors thesis on stress and emotional memory.
 After graduating, Kelley worked for two years as a research coordinator in the Depression Clinical and Research Program at Massachussetts General Hospital before moving to Philadelphia to attend the psychology Master's program at Drexel University.
 Kelley studied under the mentorship of Naomi Goldstein, PhD in the Juvenile Justice Research and Reform Lab and completed her Master's thesis on the relationship among depression, anxiety, suggestibility, and false confessions.
 As a PhD student, Kelley plans to focus her research on risk assessment and management of justice-involved individuals with mental health needs.
 Kelley loves Boston sports, classic old movies, and time with family and friends.

 Benjamin R. Locklair

-Benjamin is a fifth-year student in the J.D./Ph.D. program.
+Benjamin is a sixth-year student in the J.D./Ph.D. program.
+He received his law degree from Drexel and passed the Pennsylvania bar exam in 2016.
 He is from North Carolina, where he received his B.S. in Psychology and his M.A. in Clinical Psychology from Western Carolina University.
 Before graduate school, Benjamin worked in non-profit community mental health and developmental disability services.
-His primary research interests are in the mathematical and statistical properties of forensic assessments, communication of risk assessment results, the practice of diversion for mentally ill and veteran criminal defendants, and the use of new technologies in psychological research.
-He is currently in practicum at a private forensic mental health assessment clinic.
+His primary research interests are in the mathematical and statistical properties of forensic assessments, the practice of diversion for mentally ill and veteran criminal defendants, and the use of new technologies in psychological research.
 In his spare time, he is a runner, musician, and general-purpose nerd.